Albert0i/probabilistic-data-structure/README.md

 | **Top-K**           | 2019               | **RedisBloom Module** | Membership and frequency |
 | **T-Digest**        | 2019               | **RedisBloom Module** | Frequency |

 There is no doubt Redis is way before in Vectors, which is the root of AI, and PDS.
 It is ahead of the game, so to speak...
-PDS are advanced dsta structures you won't learn in college text book.
-They are ingenious design and fascinating in nature.
+PDS are advanced data structures you won't see in college text book.
+They are ingenious in design and fascinating in nature.

 #### VII.
 Bibliography